EricssonResearch/dnt/doc/oam.md

 If `@if` parameter specifies the OAM return interface for *ping/rping/rlist*, where the reply will be sent by the responder.
 If unspecified, the default OAM return interface will be used.
 For `rping`, the `@if` parameter refers to the interface at the originator node.

 It is also possible to specify an IP address and port instead of the name of a return interface, if e.g. one is using a central report collection server.
 The accepted formats are: IPv4, IPv4:port, IPv6, [IPv6], [IPv6]:port.
 The port defaults to 6634.

+With the `mask` and `unmask` command the operator can disable or enable the transmission on replication pipelines at runtime.
+Only works with replication pipelines, normal stream and jump pipelines cannot be masked.

 ## OAM message formats